bernardoamc/bernardoamc.github.io/_posts/2015-07-21-postgres-review-operators.md

 date:       2015-07-21 14:00:00
 summary:    In this post we will review and learn how to apply some operators in
             Postgres.
-The datatypes that we will investigate are Array, JSON and JSONB since they are the newer and not so intuitive.
+The datatypes that we will investigate are Array, JSON and JSONB since they are newer and not so intuitive.
 categories: sql
 ---